Trump To Talk About 'School Safety,' But Will He Do Anything About Guns?

 While Trump has not named any measures he would back to address gun violence since the shooting, he did point the finger at Democrats on Sunday for not enacting gun control when they controlled the White House, Senate and House — as Republicans do now.

 "Because they didn't want to, and now they just talk!" was the president's response, even though Republicans blocked several Democratic proposals after the 2012 massacre at Sandy Hook Elementary School in Connecticut.
-(Check out how your member of Congress has voted?)
+(Check how your member of Congress has voted.)

 Just like they don’t want to solve the DACA problem, why didn’t the Democrats pass gun control legislation when they had both the House & Senate during the Obama Administration.
 Because they didn’t want to, and now they just talk!— Donald J. Trump (@realDonaldTrump) February 17, 2018